Randomized LU Decomposition: Related Work

 \section{Related Work}

-Efficient matrix decomposition serves as a basis for many studies and algorithms on data analysis applications.
+Efficient matrix decomposition serves as a basis for many studies and algorithms design for data analysis and applications.
+Fast randomized matrix decomposition algorithms are used for tracking objects in videos \cite{shabataccelerating}, multiscale extensions for data \cite{bermanis2011multiscale} and detecting anomalies in network traffic for finding cyber attacks \cite{gild:PHD}, to name some.
+There are randomized versions for many different matrix factorization algorithms \cite{halko2011finding}, compressed sensing \cite{donoho2006compressed} and least squares \cite{avron2010blendenpik}.

 There is a variety of methods and algorithms that factorize a matrix into several matrices.
 Typically, the factorized terms have properties such as being triangular, orthogonal, diagonal, sparse or low rank.
-It is possible to have a certain control on the desired approximation error for a factorized matrix.
+In general, a certain control on the desired approximation error for a factorized matrix is possible.
+For example, it is achievable by increasing the rank of a low rank approximation or by allowing dense factors for sparse decompositions.

-Rank revealing factorization uses permutation matrices on the columns and rows of $A$ so that the factorized matrices structure have a strong rank portion and a rank deficient portion.
+Rank revealing factorization uses permutation matrices on the columns and rows of a martrix $A$ so that the factorized matrices structure have a strong rank portion and a rank deficient portion.
 The most known example for approximating an $m\times n$ matrix $A$ by a low rank $k$ matrix is the truncated SVD.
 Other rank revealing factorizations can be used to achieve low rank approximations.
 For example, both QR and LU factorizations have rank revealing versions such as RRQR decomposition~\cite{chan1987rank}, strong RRQR~\cite{gu1996efficient} decomposition, RRLU decomposition~\cite{pan2000existence} and strong RRLU decomposition~\cite{miranian2003strong}.

 Other matrix factorization methods such as Interpolative Decomposition (ID) \cite{low_rank_comp} and CUR decomposition \cite{drineas2008relative}, use columns and rows of the original matrix $A$ in the factorization process.
-Such a property exposes the most important terms that construct $A$.
+Such a property exposes the most important portions that construct $A$.
 An ID factorization of order $k$ of an $m\times n$ matrix $A$ consists of an $m \times k$ matrix $B$ whose columns consist of a subset of the columns of $A$, as well as a $k \times n$ matrix $P$, such that a subset of the columns of $P$ becomes a $k\times k$ identity matrix and $A\approx BP$ such that $\Vert A-BP\Vert\lesssim\mathcal{O}(n,\sigma_{k+1}(A))$.
-Usually, $k=\#\{j:\sigma_j(A)\geq\delta\sigma_1(A)\}$ is the numerical rank. of $A$ up to a certain accuracy $\delta>0$.
-This selection of $k$ guarantees that the columns of $B$ constitute a well-conditioned basis to the range of $A$ \cite{low_rank_comp}.
+Usually, $k=\#\{j:\sigma_j(A)\geq\delta\sigma_1(A)\}$ is the numerical rank of $A$ up to a certain accuracy $\delta>0$.
+This selection of $k$ guarantees that the columns of $B$ constitute a well-conditioned basis for the range of $A$ \cite{low_rank_comp}.

 Randomized version for many important algorithms have been developed in order to reduce the computational complexity by approximating the solution to a desired rank.
 These include SVD, QR and ID factorizations \cite{randecomp}, CUR decomposition as a randomized version \cite{drineas2008relative} of the pseudo-skeleton decomposition, methods for solving least squares problems \cite{rokhlin2008fast, clarkson2013low, avron2010blendenpik} and low rank approximations \cite{clarkson2013low,achlioptas2007fast}.